-The horseshoe-shaped Orcas Island may only be 57 square miles, but “the Emerald Isle” or “the Gem of the San Juan Islands” as locals call it has something to offer—from sea to mountain—for you and your entire family.
+The horseshoe-shaped Orcas Island may only be 57 square miles, but “the Emerald Isle,” or “the Gem of the San Juan Islands” as locals call it, has something to offer—from sea to mountain—for you and your crew.

-When you tire of the sea, hike, bike (bicycles can be rented from Wildlife Cycles at North Beach Road) or drive up to Mount Constitution—the highest point in the San Juan Islands at 2,409 feet—and marvel at the views from the peak: the Salish Sea dotted with forest-covered islands hugged by fog.
+When you tire of the sea, hike, bike (bicycles can be rented from Wildlife Cycles) or drive up to Mount Constitution—the highest point in the San Juan Islands at 2,409 feet—and marvel at the views from the peak: the Salish Sea dotted with forest-covered islands hugged by fog.
 You can also go horseback riding through Moran State Park’s 5,252 acres, which includes Cascade Lake, Mountain Lake and three other freshwater lakes, or hike Turtleback Mountain and Obstruction Pass State Park while watching out for bald eagles, rabbits, wild deer, foxes and more.

-For those looking for more family-friendly activities and sites to visit, check out Orcas W.I.L.D.
-(Orcas Wildlife Institute for Learning and Discovery) and Orcas Island Historical Museum to learn about the island’s diverse ecosystem and history at two different sites on the island.
+For those looking for more sites to visit, check out Orcas Island Historical Museums to learn about the island’s diverse ecosystem and history at two different sites on the island.

 South Padre Island, Texas

-Located just north of the Mexican border, South Padre Island boasts miles of white sand beaches along the sparkling turquoise waters of the Gulf of Mexico, making it perfect for strolling or sunbathing.
+Located just north of the Mexican border on Texas’ Gulf Coast, South Padre Island boasts miles of white sand beaches along the sparkling turquoise waters of the Gulf of Mexico, making it perfect for strolling or sunbathing.

 Take to the water on a dolphin-watching cruise and see Atlantic bottlenose dolphins frolic.
 If you’re an angler, enjoy onshore, offshore or deep-sea fishing, and even have your catch cooked up at a local restaurant.

-South Padre Island Birding and Nature Center offers excellent bird-watching along its boardwalks, in one of its five bird blinds or by climbing a five-story observation tower.
-From there, you can spot white ibises, great blue herons and roseate spoonbills are some of the permanent residents.
+South Padre Island Birding and Nature Center offers excellent bird watching along its boardwalks, in one of its five bird blinds or by climbing a five-story observation tower.
+From there, you can spot white ibises, great blue herons and roseate spoonbills—just a few of the permanent residents.
 The alligator sanctuary rescues nuisance alligators and is home to Big Padre, Lady Laguna and some 50 juvenile gators at any given time.